gv0tch0/locust/README.md

 - Doctor the JSON API.
 It is too verbose.
 - Make the request parsing stricter.
 Currently word values that are not strings (e.g. boolean `true`) are implicitly converted to strings.
 - Make response bodies for invalid requests consistent.
 The validation that happnens in the application consistently responds with `JSON`.
 Unfortunately, the validation that we get for free from [Jersey](https://jersey.java.net/) spits back `XML` responses (with proper response codes, nevertheless).
+- Add response parsing and validation to the `functest`s.